Ezequiel Duran Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox rank 23rd in baseball in home runs surrendered (110 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 111 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- Bernardino gets the call to start for the Red Sox, his first this season.
+- Bello gets the start for the Red Sox, his 14th of the season.
+He is 5-5 with a 3.08 ERA and 67 strikeouts through 73 2/3 innings pitched.

-- The 31-year-old lefty pitched in relief in his most recent outing this season, one of 23 appearances so far.
+- His last appearance was on Thursday against the Miami Marlins, when the righty went seven innings, surrendering one earned run while giving up two hits.

-- Opposing hitters have compiled a batting average of .228 against him this season.
-He has a 2.49 ERA and 8.5 strikeouts per nine innings over his 23 appearances.
+- The 24-year-old has a 3.08 ERA and 8.3 strikeouts per nine innings across 13 games this season, while giving up a batting average of .234 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.